IvoLimmen/mystart/README.md

  * Statistics

     Added some statistics on source, visits and creation date.
+There is also a "Last visited" and "Last created" page.

  * Import

     MyStart can import from multiple sources.

+ * Deduplication help

+   When adding a new URL or editing an exiting one the page will show you a list of similar bookmarks that you can delete or edit.

+ * User accounts

+   Regular stuff: create account, change password, forgot password, set a nice picture.

 # Importing bookmarks